grempe/tss-rb/README.md

 There is pretty extensive inline documentation.
 You can view the latest auto-generated docs at [http://www.rubydoc.info/gems/tss](http://www.rubydoc.info/gems/tss)

-## Supported Platforms
+## Supported Ruby Versions

-TSS is continuously integration tested on the following Ruby VMs:
+TSS is continuously integration tested on a number of Ruby versions.
+See the file `.travis.yml` in the root of this repository for the currently tested versions.

-* MRI 2.2.5
-* MRI 2.3.1
-* jruby-9.0.5.0

-It may work on others as well.

 ## Installation